phnmnl/container-mw2isa/README.md

 - https://github.com/phnmnl/container-mw2isa.git

 ## Installation

+mw2isa is present on all PhenoMeNal Galaxy instances on deployed Cloud Research Environments, under the ISA tools category in the tool bar to the left of the screen.
+No installation is needed hence on PhenoMeNal Cloud Research Environments.

 For local installation of the container:
 ```
 docker pull docker-registry.phenomenal-h2020.eu/phnmnl/container-mw2isa
 ```

+## Usage Instructions

+On a PhenoMeNal Cloud Research Environment Galaxy environment, go to ISA tools tool category, and then click on mw2isa, and  fill the `Metabolomics Workbench Study Identifier` field (the format should be in the following pattern ST\d6+ as in ST000110) then press Run.

 ## Future Developments
 - semantic alignment
 - data matrix validation